noir-lang/noir/docs/docs/protocol-specs/public-vm/execution.md

 ### Gas cost notes and examples

 An instruction's gas cost is meant to reflect the computational cost of generating a proof of its correct execution.
 For some instructions, this computational cost changes based on inputs.
 Here are some examples and important notes:

-- [`JUMP`](./instruction-set/#isa-section-jump) is an example of an instruction with constant gas cost.
+- All instructions have a base cost. [`JUMP`](./instruction-set/#isa-section-jump) is an example of an instruction with constant gas cost.
 Regardless of its inputs, the instruction always incurs the same `l1GasCost`, `l2GasCost`, and `daGasCost`.
 - The [`SET`](./instruction-set/#isa-section-set) instruction operates on a different sized constant (based on its `dstTag`).
 Therefore, this instruction's gas cost increases with the size of its input.
+- In addition to the base cost, the cost of an instruction increases with the number of reads and writes to memory.
+This is affected by the total number of input and outputs: the gas cost for [`AND`](./instruction-set/#isa-section-and) should be greater than that of [`NOT`](./instruction-set/#isa-section-not) since it takes one more input.
+- Input parameters flagged as "indirect" as they require an extra memory access, so these should further increase the gas cost of the instruction.
-- Instructions that operate on a data range of a specified "size" scale in cost with that size.
-An example of this is the [`CALLDATACOPY`](./instruction-set/#isa-section-calldatacopy) argument which copies `copySize` words from `environment.calldata` to `machineState.memory`.
+- The base cost for instructions that operate on a data range of a specified "size" scale in cost with that size, but only if they perform an operation on the data other than copying.
+For example, [`CALLDATACOPY`](./instruction-set/#isa-section-calldatacopy) copies `copySize` words from `environment.calldata` to `machineState.memory`, so its increased cost is captured by the extra memory accesses.
+On the other hand, [`SSTORE`](./instruction-set#isa-section-sstore) requires accesses to persistent storage proportional to `srcSize`, so its base cost should also increase.
 - The [`CALL`](./instruction-set#isa-section-call)/[`STATICCALL`](./instruction-set#isa-section-staticcall)/[`DELEGATECALL`](./instruction-set#isa-section-delegatecall) instruction's gas cost is determined by its `*Gas` arguments, but any gas unused by the nested contract call's execution is refunded after its completion ([more on this later](./nested-calls#updating-the-calling-context-after-nested-call-halts)).
-- An instruction with "offset" arguments (like [`ADD`](./instruction-set/#isa-section-add) and many others), has increased cost for each offset argument that is flagged as "indirect".

 > An instruction's gas cost will roughly align with the number of rows it corresponds to in the SNARK execution trace including rows in the sub-operation table, memory table, chiplet tables, etc.